Classic DP: Game Theory

 i <= j < piles.length

-For each state in this problem, there are two choices: pick the leftmost pile of stones or the rightmost pile of stones.
-We can enumerate all states like this:
+For each state in this problem, there are two choices: choose the leftmost pile of stones, or choose the rightmost pile of stones.
+We can enumerate all states as follows:

 n = piles.length